 The criteria are:

-- Taking a drug in larger amounts or for a longer time than intended
+- Taking a drug in larger amounts/for longer

 - Trying to cut down or stop abusing drugs without success

 - Spending more time finding, buying, and abusing drugs

 - Experiencing intense drug cravings